sandstorm-io/sandstorm/docs/install.md

 your Linux virtual machine runs the latest version of Sandstorm, with automatic updates enabled; it uses the same install script as described earlier in this document.

-You must [install Vagrant](https://www.vagrantup.com/docs/installation/) and a virtualization software package such as [VirtualBox](https://www.virtualbox.org/wiki/Downloads), which has the upside that it is available free of cost.
+You must [install Vagrant](https://www.vagrantup.com/docs/installation/) and a virtualization software package such as [VirtualBox](https://www.virtualbox.org/wiki/Downloads),.
+Both are available free of cost.

 To try this, you can perform the following steps: